 Companies in Fredonia's targeted business clusters will only be sponsored by the college if the application demonstrates a strong potential for net new jobs.
+We will also assess the viability of businesses in both the short and long term and those that are sustainable will be supported.

-Increased opportunities for internships, vocational training, and experiential learning for undergraduate and graduate study:
+2. Increased opportunities for internships, vocational training, and experiential learning for undergraduate and graduate study: